xraypy/feff85exafs/doc/json/README.md

 content of each of the interchange files.
 Hopefully this will help application developers who need to read from or write to these interchange files.

+## Other ascii interchange files that do not yet have json files

+Some of these are throw-away diagnostic files

+1. nstar.dat, see `GENFMT/genfmt.f`, but nstar.dat seems to be written but not read in feff85exafs
+2. wscrn.dat, see `XSPH/xsph.f`
+3. exc.dat + sigma.dat + ratio.dat + ratiop.dat + mpse.dat, see `XSPH/xsect.f` + `XSPH/phase.f`
+4. various in `XSPH/rholat.f`
+5. emesh.dat in `XSPH/phmesh.f`
+6. axafs.dat in `XSPH/axafs.f`
+7. various things written with PRINT cards, see comments lines 319 to 342 in `RDINP/rdinp_l.f`
+8. rotmat.dat in `GENFMT/rot3i.f`
+9. various in `FMS/xprep.f`, `FMS/inc.f`
+10. various in `FF2X/ff2gen.f`
+11. exc.dat in `EXCH/mpse.f`
+12. various in `DEBYE/sigrem.f`